Otto von Stülpnagel: Military Commander in France

 Conflict with the SS followed a similar pattern.
 Forced to accept an advisory role at the start of the Occupation, the SS complained of the alleged danger of the so-called 'Jewish menace' and pressed MBF to launch an active campaign against "racial opponents" in France, but lacked the authority to act independently.
 After French Resistance groups shot Colonel Karl Friedrich Hotz in Nantes on 20 October and Hans Gottfried Reimers in Bordeaux on 21 October 1941, Hitler ordered Stülpnagel to execute 100-150 French hostages for each attack.
 The MBF immediately condemned Hitler's policy through official channels, treated both attacks as a single incident, and shot a total of 98 hostages.
 Determined to preserve French cooperation, Stülpnagel condemned large-scale executions.
 In contrast, the SS demonstrated its enthusiasm for Hitler's war against the so-called Jewish conspiracy by bombing seven synagogues in Paris on the night of 2/3 October 1941.
 Embarrassed by the attacks, Stülpnagel complained to superiors in Berlin, but his repeated protests only reiterated tepid support for Nazi racial policy.

 Suspecting the MBF of Francophilia, Field Marshal Wilhelm Keitel, the head of Oberkommando der Wehrmacht (OKW; Armed Forces High Command) grew tired of Stülpnagel's complaints.
 On 2 February 1942, he directed the MBF to answer all acts of resistance with "sharp deterrents, including the execution of a large number of imprisoned Communists, Jews, or people who carried out previous attacks, and the arrest of at least 1,000 Jews or Communists for later evacuation."

 Stülpnagel, who had executed 95 hostages on 15 December 1941, refused to go any further in the implementation of the retaliation policy.
 He promptly submitted a bitter letter of resignation.
 Succeeded by his cousin Carl-Heinrich von Stülpnagel, Stülpnagel may have suffered a nervous breakdown.
 He spent the remainder of the war with his wife in Berlin.

 Imprisonment and death

-Arrested by Allied authorities after Germany's surrender, Stülpnagel was moved to a French military prison.
-Charged with war crimes by French authorities, Stülpnagel committed suicide in Cherche-Midi Prison on 6 February 1948.
+When arrested by British authorities in December 1946, Stülpnagel wounded himself with a pistol shot.
+He recovered and was transferred into French custody in a military prison.
+Charged with war crimes by the French authorities, Stülpnagel committed suicide by hanging himself in his cell in Cherche-Midi Prison on 6 February 1948.
 He is buried in the Champigny-Saint-André German war cemetery.